Now at http://www.goodsitesforkids.com too!

 This site started out as a way for busy teachers to access good quality, useful internet sites for classroom curriculum use.
 This site is designed to help:

-In the school system where we taught, elementary computer teachers were part time and covered two or three schools during the week.
+• In the school systems where we taught, elementary computer teachers were part time and covered two or three schools during the week.
 Eventually, the elementary computer positions were eliminated!
-There was a need for a simply made web page, that even primary kids could use, that would quickly take them to whatever site their teacher directed them.
+There was a need for a simply made web page, that even primary kids could use, that would quickly take them to whatever site their teacher directed them to use.

 We wanted to keep the site easy to use but also wished to add other features and sections for a larger audience, such as teachers looking for lesson plans or just for curriculum ideas.
 Now that the site is "public", we welcome parents and kids at home, including homeschoolers and unschoolers.